Fedor Emelianenko: Club affiliation

-RINGS
+2000-2001: RINGS

-Emelianenko suffered his first loss in the sport with RINGS.
-The defeat was controversial, by Tsuyoshi Kohsaka at the King of Kings 2000 Block B event on 22 December 2000, via doctor stoppage due to a cut 17 seconds into the fight.
+Emelianenko suffered his first loss in a controversial bout against Tsuyoshi Kohsaka at the King of Kings 2000 Block B event on 22 December 2000, via doctor stoppage due to a cut 17 seconds into the fight.
 Footage shows that the cut was caused by a missed looping punch where Kohsaka's elbow struck Emelianenko's head.
 Emelianenko said that this elbow reopened a cut sustained in his previous fight against Ricardo Arona.
 The controversy surrounding the loss was due to the fact elbow strikes were illegal for the event.

 After defeating Renato Sobral in an elimination bout, Emelianenko fought for the World Heavyweight Class Championship against Bobby Hoffman the same night.
 However, Hoffman refused to fight Emelianenko, asserting he had sustained an injury to his shoulder during his previous match, and forfeited.
 Emelianenko was awarded the win by default and he was given the RINGS Heavyweight Class Championship.

-PRIDE Fighting championships
+2002-2006: PRIDE Fighting Championships

 Entering the Pride Fighting Championships on the heels of winning the RINGS King of Kings 2002 tournament, Emelianenko debuted at Pride 21 on 23 June 2002 against the 6 ft 11 in, 256 lb Dutch fighter Semmy Schilt, whom he defeated by unanimous decision.
 His next opponent was heavyweight Heath Herring, in a contest to establish the number-one heavyweight contender.
 Emelianenko, considered an underdog, dominated Herring with ground-and-pound, winning by doctor-stoppage after the first round.